The #1 Nuclear Provider in America

 In addition to all the positive metrics, in early 2025, Constellation announced that the company agreed to acquire Calpine Corp. in a cash and stock transaction for a net purchase price of $26.6 billion.
 The deal enables Constellation to expand its customer base nationwide with Calpine’s natural gas and renewable energy products.

-With Constellation, along with the top uranium miner in the United States and the leader in the small nuclear reactor industry, your portfolio will be going nuclear along with the country’s power grid.
+With Constellation, along with the top uranium miner in the United States and the leader in America’s nuclear renaissance, your portfolio will be going nuclear along with the country’s power grid.

-So scoop up some shares of Constellation as soon as possible and embrace the power of the atom today…
+Scoop up some shares of Constellation as soon as possible and embrace the power of the atom today.

-Action to Take: Buy Constellation Energy Corp.
-(Nasdaq: CEG) at market.
+Recommendation: Buy Constellation Energy (Nasdaq: CEG) at market.
 Set a 25% trailing stop to protect your principal and your profits.